Who We Are

 We convene, network, research, educate, communicate, and activate to strengthen the voice of citizens.
 From local grassroots efforts, we expand to widening circles throughout Marin, the 9-county Bay Area, and the state with attention to a wide range of policies and practices.

-Leslie Peterson Schwarze moved from the East Coast to Marin County in 1991.
-In 1997 she was elected to the Novato Unified School district board serving a total of twelve years—twice as board president.
+Leslie Peterson Schwarze Leslie served on the Novato Unified School district board a total of twelve years—twice as board president .
 She was appointed by the State Board of Education to the California State Curriculum Commission, serving from 1998-2002.
 In 2005 she was appointed to the California Commission on Teacher Credentialing serving as the chair from 2005-2007.
-After retiring from the school board Leslie became involved in educating Novato residents about the impact zoning decisions have on schools.
 She co-founded San Marin Compatible Housing Coalition before joining ranks with Susan Kirsch to create Citizen Marin.

 How Citizen Marin Got Its Start